 public folder of your project.
 In fact, that folder is for anything which does not need processing by

 public/factsheet.pdf with an href

 Let’s take it up a notch.
 You still have your factsheet, however, you now want to pull in the latest available data each time you build your app as a static Astro site (the default).
 The factsheet might pull in data from external APIs, which change from time-to-time.
-Here you can go for our approach using a static site.
 We can generate the PDF at build time in our file route.
-Once again every user will get the same newsletter, just you save yourself having to update it manually each time the input data changes.
+Once again, every user will get the same factsheet, just you save yourself having to update it manually each time the input data changes.

 hrefs look similar to the